-To the fullest extent permitted by the laws of the State of Georgia the renewal of this Memorandum shall be deemed to occur automatically without notice or other approval of any kind.
+To the fullest extent permitted by the laws of the State of Georgia the renewal of this kind.
 However, this Memorandum may be terminated with respect to any party hereto at the election of the governing authority of said party, for any or no reason, with or without cause, upon the giving of one hundred twenty (120) days' written notice to the other parties hereto of its intent to so terminate.